TheOdinProject/curriculum/advanced_html_css/animation/transforms.md

 }
 ```

 Essentially, by setting a `perspective` value, we are telling the object to render as if we were viewing it from a specific distance on the z-axis.

 Unlike other transform function values, `perspective` must be declared first (leftmost) when there are multiple transform function values.
 In the upcoming examples for `rotate`, `scale`, and `translate`, we will be able to see how it affects the target element.

-#### Rotate
+#### Rotate specific axis

 These are the additional transform function values to rotate an element in a 3D space: